rogerpence/html-dialog-element/README.md

-This code shows how to harness Adam Argyle's excellent on how to work the HTML `dialog` element.
+This code shows how to harness Adam Argyle's [excellent work](https://web.dev/shows/gui-challenges/GDzzIlRhEzM/) on how to use the HTML `dialog` element (see link below).
 ## JavaScript

 This JavaScript initializes two dialogs.
 You can have as many dialogs as you want.
 The arguments are: